United States passport: 2021 redesign

 The United States Department of State has announced, and, in March 2021, started to issue, the next generation passport.
 The passport will have an embedded data chip on the information page protected by a polycarbonate coating; this will help prevent the book from getting wet and bending, and—should a passport be stolen—the chip will keep thieves from stealing personal information and falsifying an identity.
 The passport number will also be laser cut as perforated holes that get progressively smaller through pages—just one of several components of the "Next Generation" passport, including artwork upgrade, new security features such as a watermark, "tactile features," and more "optically variable" inks.
 Some designs on pages will be raised, and ink—depending on the viewing angle—will appear to be different colors.

+The new biometric passport has reduced the total number of pages in the standard version from 28 to 26, and in the frequent traveler version from 52 to 50.
+This is because the separate endorsement page and signature page in the old version have been merged into a single page in the new version.
+Nonetheless, the total number of available visa pages remains unchanged, all the patterns and designs on the visa pages have also largely inherited the design of the old version.

 On November 18, 2022, the Department of State announced that they are now issuing all passport books as Next Generation Passports.

-In June 2021, Secretary of State Antony Blinken announced that an option for American passport holders to select a third gender category on their passports was planned but would take time to implement.
-Additionally, applicants changing their gender would no longer be required to provide external documentation like a court order or medical certification.
-Dana Zzyym, who had sued the Department of State for not issuing a passport with a non-binary gender marker in 2015, was reportedly issued the first US passport with an "X" gender designation in October 2021.
-"X" was added as a gender option for all applicants on April 11, 2022.
-Issuance of passports with the "X" marker was suspended in January 2025 after the second Trump administration declared the federal government would only recognize binary sex assigned at "conception" [sic] via an executive order.

-The Biden administration issued an executive order in December 2021 requiring the creation of an online passport renewal system.
-The State Department launched a pilot program in 2022 which received over 500,000 applications before its closure in March 2023.
-Although the Department found the program successful, some legislators in Congress criticized the technical issues that some customers experienced.
-Another online renewal pilot was launched in June 2024 and became available to the general public in September.
-The 2024 pilot address key issues from the earlier release, including photo upload errors, made improvements based on ongoing public feedback, and released updates in phases.

-In 2025, the Wall Street Journal reported that the online passport renewal program has processed over three million renewals with high user satisfaction, handles roughly half of the renewals, represents a major success in federal digital modernization efforts.